10 Ways to Deal With Micro Stress

 So, while dealing with your stress, you should consider detoxing social media.
 How can you do that?

 You can avoid using social media as you wake up in the morning and for the last hour before bed.
-What about practicing a day off from social media once a week or once every 15 days?
+What about practising a day off from social media once a week or once every 15 days?
 It would help if you gave it a try.

 Maintain a Hygienic Routine Everyday